A petition to prevent cuts to therapy for adults with eating disorders has so far gained more than 2,500 signatures.

 “Not everyone will agree with these changes – but it’s really important that everyone signing the petition knows that we are absolutely clear that we are committed to providing the very best possible care and treatment to our patients and we would not make changes – no matter how small, if they were not going to improve the service we provide.”

-Eating disorder charity Beat responded that whilst mental health nurses are a valuable asset to a multi-disciplinary team, they are not trained to provide the level of psychological support patients need.
+Gabriella argues that mental health nurses are a valuable asset to a multi-disciplinary team, but they are not trained to provide the level of psychological support patients need.

-They also added that whilst NICE recommend short admissions and therapy within the community, eating disorders are complex and longer stays are necessary for some people; meanwhile many vulnerable people are unable to access therapy in the community.
+They also claim that while NICE recommend short admissions and therapy within the community, eating disorders are complex and longer stays are necessary for some people; meanwhile many vulnerable people are unable to access therapy in the community.